 Can a Seahorse live in a 20-gallon tank?
-One of the greatest challenges many Seahorse keepers face is keeping their Seahorses in a wrong or shallow tanks and expect them to thrive.
+One of the greatest challenges many Seahorse keepers face is keeping their Seahorses in a wrong or shallow tanks and expecting them to thrive.

 One funny thing about these animals is, that they are so fragile and could easily be affected by any slightest change in water or the environment as a whole.

 If you are reading this article, it means you are thinking about getting a Seahorse, and you want to know if a 20-gallon tank will be okay to house it.
 I suggest you read this article to the end.